Grand Canyon, Travel, West

 World travelin’, sustainability guru, humanitarian, foster and adoptive mommin’, photographer, photobooth-er, educator, multiple hat wearing entrepreneur.
 This girl’s love language is hugs and her tank is filled by serving others.
 You can find her under a palm tree, on a mountain, renovating a vintage trailer/house or running through the sprinklers with her husband, two boys and three fur babies.

-And we’re off.
+And I’m off.
 Literally.

 Marvel.
 Speechlessness.
 Stillness.
 Awe.
 Humbling.
 Grateful.

-These were all words that could describe a lot of emotion we felt throughout our experience.
-We’ve been asked so many times “what was your favorite place you saw?”
+These were all words that could describe a lot of emotion I felt throughout our experience.
+I’ve been asked so many times “what was your favorite place you saw?”
 And you know, that’s a pretty impossible answer to give.
 Each place had a complete different perspective of our world, and held it’s own beauty and uniqueness.
 Whether it be mountain peaks, volcanos, geysers and hot springs, rock structures, desert land, canyons… they were all so different.
 And ALL were my favorite for what they offered.

 Some fun facts: